Texas Commonly Asked Divorce Questions

 When can I change my name during a divorce?

 You may restore your maiden name upon entry of the final divorce decree.
-If you fail to change you name at that time, you will be required to later follow the more comprehensive process for changing a name in Texas.
+If you fail to change your name at that time, you will be required to later follow the more comprehensive process for changing a name in Texas.

 Following a divorce, when can I remarry, or start dating?